I just saw Greta’s address to the UN in New Yor,k, but I also recommend her longer speech at the Austrian World Summit in Vienna earlier this year.

-My novel was published by Chatto & Windus and my editor was one of the directors, Cecil Day Lewis, who shortly afterwards was appointed Poet Laureate.
+Things were different when my first book, a novel, was published by Chatto & Windus in 1967.
+My editor was one of the directors, Cecil Day Lewis, who shortly afterwards was appointed Poet Laureate.
 After my book was accepted I went to see him in his Central London office and he asked me if I would allow him to edit my manuscript for publication, assuring me that I could trust him to do a good job!
 He also said he thought I had married too young (something which I think he had done himself).

 Two decades later things had changed a lot but some of the original publishing houses still maintained their independence.
 One of these was Victor Gollancz Ltd, which published a book of mine in the 1980s.